rothirschtec/Simple-Backup-Environment/README.md

 ***SBE or Simple Backup Environment***
 A backup solution using *rsync* to take full backups of Debian/Armbian systems.

+This script is meant to run on a *backup server*.
+From this, any backup will be taken via SSH and rsync from the remote hosts.

 ## Dependencies
 Uses rsync over ssh.
 So you need to have those service installed on the host and the server.
 You also need to have a valid user SSH key for the host on the server that is allowed to do a system backup.